‘Game of Thrones’ Season 8 Finale: Characters That Fans Would Like To See Return In Episode 6

 Daario Naharis

-The last fans saw of Daario Naharis (Michael Huisman) was when Daenerys Targaryen (Emilia Clarke) left him behind in Meereen.
+The last fans saw of Daario Naharis (Michiel Huisman) was when Daenerys Targaryen (Emilia Clarke) left him behind in Meereen.
 He was tasked with looking after Dany’s empire while she took on Westeros and, potentially, a more politically motivated marriage.

 As previously reported by The Inquisitr, fans have been wondering if Daario would make a return in Season 8 of Game of Thrones.
 Initially, some fans were worried that Daario would show up in Westeros but fighting on Cersei Lannister’s (Lena Headey) side rather than for Daenerys.
 After all, Daario has worked for the Golden Company before.